Crod7/Routing-Delivery-Optimization-Algorithm-Program/README.txt

 Title: Ups Delivery Optimization Algorithm
-Purpose: Takes a csv file with a list of addresses on it and another csv file with a lists of package information.
+Purpose: Takes a csv file with a list of addresses on it and another csv file with a list of package information.
 Uses the package information and the greedy algorithm to find an optimal path to deliver all packages in a shorter amount of milage when compared to taking packages in order.

 Author: Carlos Rodriguez
 Application Version: 1.0